 Godfrey explained further: “We thought, on the basis of the Inmarsat satellite data, and on the basis of a validated fuel model, that the flight path was due south in in a straight line until fuel exhaustion at around 34 degrees south on what is known as the 7th arc.”

-He says his analysis shows that MH370 did not fly in a straight line and there was a holding pattern of about 22 minutes near to waypoint PAKRA, off the coast of the Indonesian island of Sumatra.
+He said at the remembrance event that his analysis showed that MH370 did not fly in a straight line and there was a holding pattern of about 22 minutes near to waypoint PAKRA, off the coast of the Indonesian island of Sumatra.

 “It is interesting to ask the question, why there was a holding pattern, was there some communication going on?
 Was the pilot checking whether he was being followed?
 Or was he just biding time to work out his next move?”
 Godfrey said.

-Godfrey hypothesises that Captain Zaharie was at the controls of MH370 when it disappeared.
-He is one of numerous people who have made the unsupported allegation that Zaharie purposely brought down the plane and was responsible for the deaths of those on board.
+Godfrey is one of numerous people who have made the unsupported allegation that the pilot of MH370 purposely brought down the plane and was responsible for the deaths of those on board.

 Lead investigator Kok Soo Chon said when releasing the report that the team was not of the opinion that Captain Zaharie caused the plane’s disappearance.